mattparker/lamplighthelp/source/18-2-0_System_Administration_-_Lists.markdown

 > All lists can be added and edited in the same way.
 Double-click to edit, enter to save, drag and drop to re-order.

-TODO

-Need to add info about implications of editing and deleting any list items.
-Define what lists are in LL - as seen in current menu.

 All lists can be added and edited in the same way.

 To edit existing items, double-click the text you wish to change: